Elementary school fundraising ideas that work.

 - Have music already playing as students are walking into your assembly area.

-- If you plan to introduce additional incentives, have them initially covered up on a table in the front.
+- If you plan to introduce additional incentives, have them initially covered on a table in the front.

 Don't assume your students will be excited about your fundraiser.
 If you want their support, you'll need to earn it.
 This takes finding and implementing elementary school fundraising ideas that work.